champ6803/react-date-picker/README.md

 ### Installation

-Add React-Date-Picker to your project by executing `npm install react-date-picker` or `yarn add react-date-picker`.
+Add React-Date-Picker to your project by executing `npm install reseller-react-date-picker` or `yarn add reseller-react-date-picker`.

 ### Usage